preservim/vim-textobj-quote/README.markdown

 ### Surround support

-This plugin supports basic surround capabilities.
+This feature supports basic surround capabilities.
 Add to your `.vimrc` key mappings of your choice:

 ```vim